Learn / Addicted Attorneys: How to Identify Your Addiction and Get the Help You Need

 “If you know 10 lawyers, three of them are likely depressed, and two of them are suffering from a drinking problem or anxiety.”

-The stigma behind going to rehab is slowly diminishing, and the acceptance of seeking the right help is becoming more prevalent in today’s society.
+The stigma behind going to rehab is slowly diminishing, and the acceptance of seeking help is becoming more prevalent.

-In fact, in the medical profession (which is also a high pressure, high-stress career path), doctors are able to enter rehab, get the treatment they need and still continue practicing medicine once they’re sober.
+In the medical profession, which is also a high pressure, high-stress career path, doctors can enter rehab, get the treatment they need, and still continue practicing medicine once they’re sober.

 The legal profession is similar.
 No longer should you or your colleagues fear losing your legal license and getting fired; you’re human.
 However, continuing down a path of substance use and overworking can be detrimental to any career.

-If you notice that you’re becoming reliant on drugs, if you notice that you’re failing to balance your work and life, or that you’re failing to treat yourself with the respect you deserve, please seek help.
+If you notice that you’re becoming reliant on drugs, it’s difficult to balance work and life, or if you’re failing to treat yourself with the respect you deserve, help is available.

-There are many lawyer assistance programmes available in the United States, and we urge you to pick up the phone and call them.
+The United States has several lawyer assistance programs and we urge you to pick up the phone and call them.

-If you feel that rehabilitation is your ticket to sobriety, we urge you to find a rehab center that will work for you and will provide you with the treatment you need.
+If you feel that rehabilitation is your ticket to recovery, we urge you to find a rehab center that fits your needs.

 Remember: You are not alone.